addiswebb/compiler_c/README.md

 * static
 * extern

-Optionally also a mutability classifier
+Optionally also a mutability classifier:
 * *const*
 * *volatile*

-Optionally also a variant
+Optionally also a variant:
 * *unsigned*

 Typedef'ed 'identifiers' are also included.